AlienXAXS/StarRupture-Plugin-SDK/PluginDevelopment.md

 `IPluginUIEvents` -- ImGui panel and widget registration. **Client builds only.
 Always null-check.**

 All ImGui drawing is done through the `IModLoaderImGui` function table passed to your render callback.
-Do not call `ImGui::` directly from plugins.
+Do not call `ImGui::` directly from plugins. `IModLoaderImGui` covers well over 150 functions (text, inputs, sliders/drags, tables, tabs, popups, tooltips, clip rects, mouse/item state queries, color utilities, and more) -- this guide only shows representative usage; see `IModLoaderImGui` in `plugin_interface.h` for the full, append-only list.

 **Panels** appear as buttons in the ModLoader Config tab and open a floating window when clicked: